Ahmed-Adel-Ismail/ActorLite/README.md

 	}

-# Step 3. add Fragments as Actors
+# Step 3. add Fragments (non-support fragments) as Actors
-For Fragments, you either need to extend the ActorFragment, or you will register it manually ... let us take the easy way first :
+For non-support Fragments, you either need to extend the ActorFragment, or you will register it manually, remember that android.support.v4.app.Fragment that implements Actor interface is registered and unregistered by default for you ... let us take the easy way first :

 	public class MainFragment extends ActorFragment {